 Intentional community is an invitation to build relationship with people beyond your immediate comfort zone: to grow in communication, conflict resolution, and sometimes surprising friendships.
 Residents learn to cultivate the skills needed to be curious, listen, empathize, and compromise with one another.
 Sunday nights are committed to the community, so each week residents connect through food, fellowship, and learning.

+Good Soil is LGBTQ-affirming and commits itself to disrupt white supremacy.
 We celebrate the diversity of human expression and identity, and grow from a Gospel that insists on

 the dignity and belovedness of

 This is a community of justice-minded students, who desire to love and serve their neighbors.